mustardamus/generator-grail/app/templates/README.md

 Copies the HTML Entry Point.

+### `gulp fonts`

+Copies fonts.
+This tasks copies the fonts of Font Awesome by default, but note that you need to run `yo grail:extend`, so the fonts are available.

 ### `gulp stylus`

 Bundles the Style Entry Point with Stylus.
 Also prefix CSS3 properties with